viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

    There are two ways you can secure your Raspberry Pi: with an SSH key or with password authentication.

    - For a learning project or a fun hobby project, we recommend using password authentication because it is easiest to set up for first-time users.
-   - For a machine that will become a product, we recommend using SSH keys for more secure authentication; only someone with the private SSH key will be able to authenticate to your system.
+   - For production use, we recommend using SSH keys for more secure authentication; only someone with the private SSH key will be able to authenticate to your system.

    {{< tabs >}}